The Deprivation of Liberty Safeguards assessment

 - the mental health assessor.

-They are appointed by the local authority (or health board), who must ensure that they have had the appropriate level of training and experience.
+They are appointed by the local authority (or health board), who make sure that they have had the correct level of training and experience.

-Generally, the best interests assessor is a qualified social worker, nurse, occupational therapist or chartered psychologist.
-They must not be involved in the person’s care or in making any other decisions about it.
-The mental health assessor must be a doctor who is able to assess whether a person has a ‘mental disorder’ (the term used in law to describe a set of mental health conditions, including dementia) and how a deprivation of liberty will affect their mental health.
+The mental health assessor must be a doctor (often a psychiatrist) who is able to assess whether a person has a ‘mental disorder’ (the term used in law to describe a set of mental health conditions, including dementia) and how a deprivation of liberty will affect their mental health.

 What does the assessment involve?

 There are six parts to the assessment.
 The assessors will decide whether the person and the care that they receive meet the ‘criteria for authorisation’ (the conditions that allow a person to be deprived of their liberty).

 - Age – the person must be aged 18 years or over.